Manixhor/Manixhor/README.md

-Hello, I’m Mani—a Python developer who excels in solving complex problems and creating reliable, scalable software solutions.
+Hello, I’m Mani a Python developer who excels in solving complex problems and creating reliable, scalable software solutions.
 My focus is on thoughtful software design, efficient code, and transforming ideas into production-ready systems.

 **What I Specialize In:**
 - Python development with strong foundations in object-oriented programming and algorithms